Lennox Lewis vs. Andrew Golota

-Lennox Lewis vs. Andrew Golota was a professional boxing match contested on October 4, 1997, for the WBC Heavyweight Championship.
+Lennox Lewis vs. Andrew Golota, billed as The Bigger They Are, The Harder They Brawl, was a professional boxing match contested on October 4, 1997, for the WBC Heavyweight Championship.

 Background

 After making the first successful defense in his second reign as WBC Heavyweight champion against the previously undefeated Henry Akinwande, Lennox Lewis agreed to make his second defense against controversial Polish fighter Andrew Golota.
 Golota was coming off two consecutive disqualification losses to Riddick Bowe.
 Golota had dominated the action in both fights and lead on all of the judge's scorecards before landing multiple low blows on Bowe that caused the referee to stop the fight both times.
 Initially, Golota was to face Olympic Gold Medalist Ray Mercer after his second fight with Bowe, but a neck injury forced Mercer to forgo the match and Golota was able to come to an agreement for a title fight with Lewis instead.
 Prior to the bout, Lewis' manager Frank Maloney accused Golota of steroid use and asked that he be tested for banned substances, but Golota was found to be clean.